eswotinsky/places-ive-been/README.md

 ## Description

-The application collects users contact information to store in an address book.
+The application allows users to track locations they have traveled to, as well as associated information and notes on each location.

 ## Setup/Installation Requirements

 * Copy repository from GitHub to your computer using Terminal command $ git clone and then open index.html in a browser.

-## Specifications

-* The program prompts users to input a first and last name, and appends the full name to a list.

-  * Input Example: User inputs their full name.
-  * Output Example: Name appears on the screen underlined.

 ## Technologies Used